WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 subtitle: •••
 theme: league

-## Lets Build on what we learned yesterday
+## Let's Build on what we learned yesterday

 <div float="right"><img src="./resources/var1.png" /></div>

-- We have already started building our first application, so lets open <mark>Hello World</mark> and build upon our success
+- We have already started building our first application, so let's open <mark>Hello World</mark> and build upon our success

 - Volunteer Time!!